El Cholo (wrestler)

-Carlos Soriano Mendoza, better known under the ring name El Cholo (Spanish for "the Half-breed"; born in 1973) is a Mexican luchador, or professional wrestler currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("bad guy") wrestling character.
-Until 2015 El Cholo's real name was not a matter of public record, as was often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-When he was unmasked he revealed his real name.
+Carlos Soriano Mendoza (born 1973), better known by his ring name El Cholo (Spanish for "the Half-breed"), is a Mexican luchador (or professional wrestler) who works for Consejo Mundial de Lucha Libre (CMLL).

 Professional wrestling career

-The wrestler who would later be known under the ring name El Cholo made his professional wrestling debut in 1993 or 1994 at the age of 20.
-Since El Cholo is an enmascarado, or masked wrestler he has not revealed what ring name he used prior to adopting the name and mask of El Cholo in 2008.
-In Lucha Libre the real identity of masked wrestlers is kept secret and often not even alluded to the fact that they used to compete under a different name.
+Carlos Soriano Mendoza made his professional wrestling debut in 1993 or 1994 at the age of 20.
+Since he worked as an enmascarado (or masked wrestler), he has not revealed what ring name he used prior to adopting the name and mask of El Cholo in 2008.
+In lucha libre, the real identity of masked wrestlers is kept secret and often not even alluded to the fact that they used to compete under a different name.
 The debut of El Cholo is listed as 1993 or 1994, but with no confirmation of what name he wrestled under, not even confirming if he wrestled as a masked wrestler before 2008 or not.